sider/sider-docs/docs/getting-started/custom-configuration.md

       - { name: "libfastjson-dev", version: "0.99.8-2" }
 ```

-The dependencies must satisfy the following requirements:
+Note that specified dependencies must satisfy the following requirements:

-- Packages must be compatible with our [Docker image](https://github.com/sider/devon_rex/blob/HEAD/base/Dockerfile).
+- A dependency must be compatible with our [Docker image](https://github.com/sider/devon_rex/blob/HEAD/base/Dockerfile).
-- Package names must have the suffix `-dev`.
+- A dependency name must have the suffix `-dev`.

 ## `linter.<analyzer_id>.npm_install`